Dalian iron ore futures at nearly 3-week low on lean demand - Up News Info

 Spot prices of iron ore with 62% iron content for delivery to China declined $4 to $217.5 a tonne on Wednesday, data from SteelHome consultancy showed.

-The August contract for stainless steel futures on the Shanghai bourse edged down 0.5% to 18,465 yuan a tonne.
+The August contract for stainless steel futures on the Shanghai bourse ended up 0.1% to 18,575 yuan per tonne.